Wednesday, October 24

 A Word From Our Course Directors

 “The transition from PM&R training to early physiatry practice can be like venturing into uncharted waters.
 Many of us launch from residency or fellowship, and find ourselves treading water, or worse, lost at sea.
 AAPM&R developed the Early-Career Preconference Course to provide the foundational tools and framework to navigate the early stages of your career.
-Whether you are just embarking, or find yourself a touch adrift, please join us and get back on course!" -- Dr. Arnold
+Whether you are just embarking, or find yourself a touch adrift, please join us and get on course!" -- Dr. Arnold

 "AAPM&R is working to prepare and equip early career physiatrists for success in a dynamic health care environment.
 This course will lay the groundwork for a successful and satisfying career in PM&R."